Teriks/TinkerRetroPie/README.md

 ## Tested games

 With this boot configuration, reicast (dreamcast emulator) and mupen64plus run surprisingly well.

+Note: lr-mupen64plus runs a little bit faster at the moment than the full version of Mupen built for tinker.

 Games I have tested on reicast running pretty much full or playable speed: